On this page…

 At minimum, provide all your content as selectable, electronic text.
 Avoid PDF’s.
-Distribute Google Docs, HTML in Blackboard or other web platform, or even MS Word files and email.
+Distribute Google Docs, HTML in Brightspace or other web platform, or even MS Word files and email.
 This is not to say the PDF’s are not accessible, it just requires extra work and extra software to ensure that they are.

 Know the difference between electronic text and digital images of text.
 The latter are not accessible on their own without some additional electronic text alternative.
 Many programs and websites have ways of allowing you to provide this, but the most sure-fire way is to directly reference the image in the accompanying text and provide a functionally equivalent description.